nix-community/fenix/README.md

 # fenix

-Rust nightly toolchains for nix.
-Fenix provides the minimal, default and complete profile of rust nightly toolchains with all components.
+Fenix provides the minimal, default and complete [profile](https://rust-lang.github.io/rustup/concepts/profiles.html) of rust nightly toolchains with all components.
 It intends to be an alternative to [rustup](https://rustup.rs) and the rust overlay provided by [nixpkgs-mozilla](https://github.com/mozilla/nixpkgs-mozilla).